 On this day back in 2005, the Lakers beat the Mavs 112-90 behind 62 points from Kobe Bryant.
-The most shocking thing about the 62 from the then 27 year old Bryant was the 62 came in just 32 minutes in three quarters and was one more point than the total points by the entire Dallas Mavs team.
+The most shocking thing about the 62 from the 27-year-old Bryant was the 62 came in just 32 minutes in three quarters and was one more point than the total points by the entire Dallas Mavs team.

 “I was very angry, I felt like I wanted to come out and send a message, that we’re going to dominate at home,” said Bryant, who was still upset over a loss to the Rockets.
 “We’re going to hit you, we’re going to bring it to you.
 I wanted to send that message.”